Amy Ashwood Garvey

-Amy Ashwood Garvey (née Ashwood; 10 January 1897 – 3 May 1969) was a Jamaican Pan-Africanist activist.
+Amy Ashwood (formerly Amy Ashwood Garvey; 10 January 1897 – 3 May 1969), renamed Akosua Boahemaa, was a Jamaican Pan-Africanist activist.
 She was a director of the Black Star Line Steamship Corporation, and along with her former husband Marcus Garvey she founded the Negro World newspaper.

 Early years

 Amy Ashwood was born in Port Antonio, Jamaica, on 10 January 1897, the only daughter of the three children of businessman Michael Delbert Ashwood and his wife, Maudriana Thompson.
 As a child, Amy was told by her grandmother that she was of Ashanti descent.
 She was also of Indian descent.
 Taken to Panama as an infant, she returned in 1904 to Jamaica, and attended the Westwood High School for Girls in Trelawny, where she met Marcus Garvey, with whom she founded the Universal Negro Improvement Association (UNIA) in 1914.
-The UNIA was the most influential anti-colonial organization in Jamaica up to 1938.
+The UNIA was the most influential anti-colonial organization in Jamaica up until 1938.
 Its legacy lies in giving women an opportunity to be leaders and influence in the public sphere.
 At the age of 17, while in UNIA, Amy Ashwood wrote romantic letters to Marcus, in which she said: "Our joint love for Africa and our concern for the welfare of our race urged us to immediate action."
 She organized a women's section of the UNIA, and in 1918, she moved to the United States, where she worked as Garvey's aide and as Secretary of the UNIA's New York City branch.
 In 1919, she was made secretary of the Black Star Line and became one of its first directors.